 - Drywall, framing, acoustical ceilings, and walls

 Soft costs, on the other hand, do not include physical changes to the commercial space.
 These expenses typically account for 8 to 12 percent of the total project cost.
-On top of that, soft costs are generally easier to estimate than hard costs.
+Soft costs are generally easier to estimate than hard costs.
 The term typically refers to service expenses and fees needed to complete the project according to tenant specifications.
 These expenses can include:

 - Building permits